-He hops back into the arena and sprays his shroomish with a bit of potion to help heal any residual damage, then goes back to exploring the arena.
+He hops back into the arena and sprays his shroomish with a bit of potion to help heal any residual damage, then resumes exploring the arena.
 Before long another trainer shows up, and after them another, and another, as he’s tested against a variety of rock pokemon.

-Roggenrola, bonsly, larvitar… each is quickly withdrawn once it becomes clear that shroomish’s spores, seeds and absorption abilities nullify the effective defense of their tough hides.
-A trainer with a dwebble gives shroomish his first challenge, the Rock/Bug pokemon eating the leech seeds and going into its shell to avoid the stun spores, all the while inching closer and closer while Blue tries to direct his pokemon’s waddling retreat.
+Roggenrola, bonsly, larvitar… each is quickly withdrawn once it becomes clear that Shroomish’s spores, seeds and absorption abilities nullify the defense of their tough hides.
+A trainer with a dwebble gives Shroomish his first challenge, the Rock/Bug pokemon eating the leech seeds and going into its shell to avoid the stun spores, all the while inching closer and closer while Blue tries to direct his pokemon’s waddling retreat.

 Once his shroomish gets backed into a corner, Blue’s calm gets tinged with worry, and he switches Shroomish for Squirtle.
-If the dwebble likes to hide in its shell so much, he’ll drown it in the damn thing.
+If it likes to hide in its shell so much, I’ll drown it in the damn thing.
 As soon as the Water type comes out however, the opposing trainer withdraws his pokemon and declares Blue the victor.

 He brings Shroomish back out to give it the once over.
 The mushroom pokemon’s edges are drooping, its movements sluggish.
 Blue opens his bag and takes some food out for it, frowning slightly.
 Food and potions can only go so far: his shroomish has maybe another few minutes of fight time left before the exhaustion starts to really show.